mrjeffstevenson3/mmimproc/README.rst

 `mmimproc`_
 =========

-This package is designed for processing multi-modal neuroimaging data collected by the Kuhl lab.
+This package is designed for processing multi-modal neuroimaging data.

 Requirements for the Python environment: